pham-dat/In-JavaScript-we-trust/README.md

 When executing the function, you then have three `()` as in the `javaScript("I love you")()()`.
 We do not pass any argument into the second and third functions (both are inner/nested functions without the name) and these functions will take the default value we have alreaded declared when being executing.

 All in all, we have the final operator `return (node + deno + done).length;` in which `node` is "I love you", `deno` is "love" and `done` is "I done you".
-The length of these strings is 24, which you can calculate by yourself the concatenated string `I love youyou I done you`.
+The length of these strings is 24, which you can calculate by yourself the concatenated string `I love youloveI done you`.
 Be aware of the `empty space`, which is also taken into account.

 </p>
 </details>